axrshz/ring/README.md

 # ring

-a distributed cache server in go
+a distributed cache system with consistent hashing in go